|Photo by Sergey Zolkin on Unsplash|

 Some times, there are conflicts that need to be resolved during the space planning process.
 For example, perhaps a quiet area to read a book would be nice but there may also be a need for a place for the kids to do homework.
 As another example, perhaps adding a focal point to a room would not fit within the overall redesign and redecorating budget.
 For the last example, there may not be enough room for both circulation and the intended functional use of the room.
 These are all items that must be reconciled in the final space plan.

-Over the next few weeks, there will be some space planning principles shared here on this blog.
+Over the next few posts, there will be some space planning principles shared here on this blog.
 These principles apply to living spaces, dining space, entry ways, bedrooms, bathrooms, kitchens, and more.
 Check back for detailed space planning design principles for each of these rooms.